 4. Correct Sleeves To Use

-Apologies but this is where the whole process does get a tad bit expensive, (unless you haven’t already purchased a scanner already).
+Apologies but this are where the whole process does get a tad bit expensive, (unless you haven’t already purchased a scanner).

 The right sleeve!

 If you have ever taken up the wonderful hobby of scrapbooking then you will be aware of the importance of using acid-free materials.